Skip to content

 Two common pitfalls when selecting influencers

-When brands and agencies do not use an influencer database to help them find influencers that match their brand values or align with their target audience, they risk falling trap to several common pitfalls.
+When brands and agencies do not use an influencer database to help them find influencers that match their brand values or align with their target audience, they risk failing before they've even begun.
+Avoid these common influencer marketing pitfalls to set yourself and your team up for success:

 Reading tip: Why You Should Perform an Influencer Risk Assessment